masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 applied recursively but no loops are supported in import dependence chains.

 The "setup" code is the statements executed once for each imported file.
 Those statements can not be "imported" by other files.
-Only the resulting `pub` variables can be imported.
+Only resulting `pub` lambdas, types, and constants can be imported.
+Registers are not imported; use `regref` to reference instantiated registers across scopes.

-During setup, each file can have a list of `pub` variables.
-Those are variables that can be used by importing modules (declarations without `pub` are private to the file).
+During setup, each file can have a list of `pub` declarations.
+Those are declarations that can be used by importing modules (declarations without `pub` are private to the file).
 The "top variable" is selected for simulation/synthesis.